Latest Essay Topics

 To begin with, the government has a very critical role as the whole setup is defined by government bodies, and they have the responsibility to incorporate the best standards for safety.
 Moreover, for that purpose, rules, and the minimum specification of materials that can be used in any house construction needs to be clearly defined.
 For example, essential parameters such as foundation strength, structure strength, electrical wiring specification, water-resistant material are of paramount importance.
 Secondly, enforcing people to obey building construction rules should be announced by the government, which needs to be monitored timely.

 Furthermore, at various stages of construction, the owner needs to approach the authority for approval.
 Upon such requests, the administration needs to carry random audits before approval.
 This would not only put a system in place but also serve as a deterrent to house owners who intend to compromise on construction quality.
-Additionally, many constructors often tend to ignore the minimum safety requirements to minimize costs which affect people’s life.
+Additionally, many builders often tend to ignore the minimum safety requirements to minimize costs which affect people’s life.
 If found guilty of such negligence, they must be penalized.

 To conclude, I believe people would follow the code of conduct only if they are made aware; hence, it is the government’s duty to implement stringent laws regarding safety standards while constructing buildings.